Leenonme/ColleenMcDonaldResume/README.md

 ColleenAnnMcDonald@gmail.com

 ###Objective
-Seeking to earn an opportunity to excel at Ada Academy and expand my capabilities.
+Seeking to earn an opportunity to excel at Ada Academy and expand my capabilities in coding and career prospects.

 ###Education
 * Bachelors of Fine Art: Columbus College of Art and Design Columbus, OH 2008

 ###Experience
 * **Instructional Assistant, Columbus City Schools**: Columbus, OH 2015-Present
 Providing individual care and assistance to students with special needs.
 Helping to create to maintain a safe and productive learning environment.
+Learned and implement valuable communication techniques and behavior management with students through daily work experience and collaborating with other professionals on staff

 * **Sailing Instructor, Columbus Parks and Recreation**: Columbus, OH 2016-Present, 2004-2008
 Working closely with up the 30 children in a summer camp setting.
-Organized and planned a variety of activities that encourage physical and intellectual growth.
-Ensured safety of the children in a learning environment where inherent fears are present.
+Organize and plan a variety of activities that encourage physical and intellectual growth.
+Ensure safety of the children in a learning environment where inherent fears are present.
 Proving individual care for children with multiple disabilities in a unique setting.

 * **Sales Associate, Midwest Photo Exchange**: Columbus, OH 2011-2016
 Ensured customers received outstanding service.
 Maintaining a close relationship with professional photographers and customers.
 Facilitated sales, and rental of camera equipment.
 Providing technical support to photographers.
 Utilized experience to excel in an ever-changing environment.